- Table of Contents

 What Is Procurement?

-Before we dive into the reasons to choose procurement as a career, let's start by understanding what exactly procurement entails.
+Before we discuss the reasons to choose procurement as a career, let's first understand what procurement entails.
 Procurement is the process of acquiring goods, services, and works from external sources to meet an organisation's needs.
 It encompasses activities such as identifying suppliers, negotiating contracts, managing supplier relationships, and ensuring timely delivery.
 The overarching goal of procurement is to obtain the best value for an organisation while mitigating risks and maintaining ethical practices.

 Common Types of Procurement Career Paths

-Procurement offers a diverse range of career paths, allowing professionals to specialise in various areas based on their interests and strengths.
+Procurement offers diverse career paths, allowing professionals to specialise in various areas based on their interests and strengths.
 Some common procurement career paths include:

 1. Strategic Sourcing